 - Support multiple service control models.
 These models include: control in the UE, control in the network, and shared control.
-It is up to each specific application that uses PacketCable to define the service control model; - Support ability for users to establish communication sessions with other users in the same network, with users in peering networks, or with the PSTN; - In special circumstances, support unregistered UEs (e.g., UE configuration).
+It is up to each specific application that uses PacketCable to define the service control model; - Support ability for users to establish communication sessions with other users in the same network, with users in peering networks, or with the users in the PSTN.

-5.4.3 Subscriber Data
+5.4.4 Subscriber Data